gilesknap/mciwb/main/_sources/tutorials/01-setup.rst.txt

 The Minecraft Java Client
 -------------------------

-If you already have the Minecraft Java Client installed proceed to `vscode`.
+If you already have the Minecraft Java Client installed proceed to `docker`.

 You will need to purchase a license for Minecraft from Microsoft.